St Matthew Passion

 Evangelist

-And after a while came unto him they that stood by, and said to Peter:
+there came up to him and said to Peter:

 Evangelist